-- 2. Discuss putting students' votes together in groups of 5, 8, 10, or 20 and the effect that each grouping would have on the graph. - 3.
+- 2. Discuss putting the students' votes together in groups of 5, 8, 10, or 20 and the effect that each grouping would have on the graph. - 3.
 Give students a sample picture graph in which the pictures represent more than one piece of data.
-(The picture graph in this activity is an example.) - 4.
+(The picture graph on page 54 is an example.) - 4.
 Using the sample graph, have students translate the pictures on the graph back into pieces of data by placing the appropriate number of colored chips or tiles directly on each of the pictures. - 5.
-Then have students use the $\bigcirc$ key to count the chips and look for patterns.
+Then have students use the Opl key to count the chips and look for patterns.

-Example: If each picture represents 5 piece of data, students should:
+Example: If each picture represents 5 pieces of data, students should: